Renatuscape/Nyarlathopet/README.md

 * Adjust layout to look more like a main menu (reduce displayed info?)

 ### Misc
+**Magick and Occultism**
+* Rename human stat magick to occultism in code and displays
+* Horrors should use magick stat, humans should use occultism

 **Application Quit prompt** (Ensure proper quitting, which will save the session debug log)
 * Either hide player 'X' button or display quit prompt when player 'X' button is clicked